Qatar Airways CEO says Australian decision to block flights ‘very unfair’

 Public anger towards the Australian carrier – which controls more than 60 percent of the domestic market – culminated in the stepping down of Joyce.

-The leader of the National Party of Australia and chair of a government inquiry into the decision to block Qatar Airways’s request, Bridget McKenzie, openly accused the government of protectionism.
+The leader of the National Party of Australia and chair of the government inquiry into the decision, Bridget McKenzie, openly accused the government of protectionism.

 “I believe they are running a protection racket for Qantas,” McKenzie said while speaking to Sky News.